How Much Does Drip Irrigation Cost?

 When it comes to your new drip irrigation system, there are a few different types to choose from, each with its own installation cost.
 Here are the different types along with their average costs:

 • Above-ground system.
 An above-ground drip irrigation system is exactly what it sounds like.
-The tubes run above ground to deliver water to your plants.
+The tubes run above ground to deliver water to plants and can be hidden with mulch to blend better into the landscape.
 This kind of system is good for vegetable gardens and raised flower beds.
-It typically costs between $220 and $2,000 per water zone.
+It typically costs $0.85 to $2.85 per square foot for residential projects.

 • Subsurface system.
-A subsurface drip irrigation system is the opposite of above-ground.
-It runs underneath the soil to bring water directly to plant roots using drip tape instead of a dripper.
-A subsurface system is good for grass lawns and large acres of plants and crops and usually runs for $815 to $4,335 per acre.
+A subsurface drip irrigation system runs underneath the soil to bring water directly to the plant root zone using drip tape instead of a dripper.
+Subsurface systems are good for grass lawns and large acres of plants and crops.
+For the typical garden irrigation system, you’ll pay $2 to $5 per square foot.

 • Sprinkler conversion.
 If you already have an existing sprinkler system in your yard, you can convert the water zones to a drip irrigation system.
 Doing so costs about $300 to $1,200 per irrigation system, making it one of the less expensive options.